 Ballard Inflatables had so much stuff!
 Dozens of inflatable dinghies as old as 2005 model year, two dozen outboards, and a whole lot more stuff I wouldn’t have expected – an old Yanmar 3GM diesel, boat fenders, two dozen kayaks, and tons of shop tools (huge C-clamps, pipe wrenches, drills, hoists, etc).

-The auction prices weren’t going as cheap as I expected (I imagined about 50% off retail, because all these items are untested, non-returnable, and without warranty) – basically everything was going for just a little less than whatever you could sell it on Craigslist for.
-But this would mean resellers were doing hours of work to make like $10?
+The auction prices weren’t going as cheap as I expected (I imagined about 50% off retail, because all these items are untested, non-returnable, and without warranty); but instead everything was going for just a little less than whatever you could sell it on Craigslist for.
 Nearly every item had multiple bidders.
-We also learned that Natalie should bid instead of me next time – bidding happens in fractions of a second, and I don’t make decisions quickly.
+We also learned that Natalie should bid instead of me next time – bidding happens in fractions of a second, and I don’t make decisions quickly, so she’s way better at auctions.

 In the end, we got a new 6 hp Tohatsu 4-stroke floor model for $400-500 less than it normally goes for (but, an auction means no warranty, so take off whatever you value that at).
 Was it worth it?
 Probably, but just barely – 2 hours of driving (you have to come back a different day to pick it up), 3 hours of standing in the rain, for a motor of unknown condition, missing a few accessories (the kill switch cord, spares, manual).
 But, it was an experience for sure!